corrode/corrode.github.io/content/blog/successful-rust-business-adoption-checklist/index.md

 7. **Infrastructure and Tooling**
    - Licensing for proprietary tools (rarely needed, but consider it)
    - Additional hardware during migration (a separate set of infrastructure for the new system)
+   - Monitoring and alerting tools (tools for monitoring performance and reliability)

 8. **Ongoing Maintenance and Support**
    - Cloud costs (compute, storage, networking)